 "The Boy Scouts of America does not define what constitutes belief in God or practice of religion.
 Neither does the BSA require membership in a religious organization or association for membership in the movement.
 If a Scout does not belong to a religious organization or association, then his parent(s) or guardian(s) will be considered responsible for his religious training.
 All that is required is the acknowledgment of belief in God as stated in the Scout Oath, and the ability to be reverent as stated in the Scout Law."
 3

-- The Buddhist religion has no concept of God in its foundational principles, and in many of its current faith groups.
+The Buddhist religion has no concept of God in its foundational principles, and in many of its current faith groups.

-The above faith groups teach beliefs that are incompatible with the God defined in Clause 1 of the BSA Charter's Declaration of Religious Principle.
+The above faith groups teach beliefs that are incompatible with the single male God defined in Clause 1 of the BSA Charter's Declaration of Religious Principle.
 Yet members who follow these groups are allowed to join the BSA.
 At the very least, the BSA needs to clarify exactly what range of deities qualify to be recognized as "God."

-When a Scout does not believe in a male God with the traditional attributes of omnipresence, omnipotence, omniscience, it can difficult to commit to doing one's duty towards what the Scout would consider a nonexistent mythical being.
+When a Scout does not believe in a male God with the traditional attributes of omnipresence, omnipotence, omniscience, it can difficult to commit to doing one's duty towards what that Scout would consider a nonexistent mythical being.
 Some simply do not speak the phrase "to God" when they recite the Scout Oath.
 Others interpret "duty to God" as meaning that they have to follow the Ethic of Reciprocity, a.k.a. the Golden Rule.
 Still others have different ways of wiggling out of the obvious intent of the phrase.
+Some simply ignore it.

 Promoting change in the BSA towards non-theists:

 We have been unable to detect major organizations having been formed specifically to fight this form of exclusion.
-However, several existing religious and philosophical groups have commented in favor of allowing non-theists to become Scouts:
+However, several existing religious and philosophical groups have made comments in favor of allowing non-theists to become Scouts:

 The following information sources were used to prepare and update the above